 CO enters homes through small gaps and cracks in doors and windows or through vents and chimneys.
-Any time you burn fuel in your home—whether it’s from your furnace or water heater or even just from lighting a candle—CO is produced.
+Any time you burn fuel in your home, whether it’s from your furnace or water heater or even just from lighting a candle, CO is produced.

 That’s why it’s important to make sure all combustion appliances are installed properly and vented according to the manufacturer’s instructions; this will help prevent CO from entering your home.

-CO poisoning is a serious threat to public health, and it’s important to be aware of the symptoms and how to prevent it.
+Carbon monoxide poisoning is a serious threat to public health, and it’s important to be aware of the symptoms and how to prevent it.

-Carbon monoxide is a silent Killer—but there are steps you can take to protect yourself and your family such as the following:
+Carbon monoxide is a silent killer—but there are steps you can take to protect yourself and your family such as the following:

 A carbon monoxide detector is a device that senses the presence of carbon monoxide (CO) in a building.
 The detectors are typically either battery-powered or AC-powered, and they sound an alarm when they detect the presence of CO.
 Carbon monoxide detectors are required by law in many jurisdictions.

 CO detectors can’t prevent CO poisoning, but they can warn you when there are high levels of CO in the air.
 That gives you time to get to fresh air and call for help.